polpielladev/polpiella.dev/src/pages/testing-your-release-pipeline-using-fastlane.md

       run: bundle exec fastlane nightly
 ```

-> Note that there is some extra setup such as authentication with App Store Connect that has been neglected in this article for the sake of simplicity.
+> There is some extra setup such as authentication with App Store Connect that has been ignored in this article for the sake of simplicity.
 If you are interested in learning a bit more about how to handle authentication with App Store Connect and fastlane, keep an eye on this blog as I will write an article on the topic soon.

 ## When scheduled workflows shine

 Scheduled workflows come in very handy when you want to gain confidence in processes which are very important but don’t get run very often (e.g. release pipeline).

-They are also great at performing time and resource consuming tasks (such as end to end tests) with minimal disruption and code.
-For example, instead of running E2E tests on every push to main, they can be run once in the evening with all changes from the day.
+They are also great at performing time and resource consuming tasks (such as end to end tests) with minimal disruption and cost.
+For example, instead of running E2E tests on every push to main, they can be run once in the evening, testing all changes from the day.

-Last but not least, another great use case of scheduled CI runs is to automate repetitive processes.
-As an example, at work we have a certificate which needs to be issued every month, so we have a Github action which runs at the beginning of each month and replaces the current certificate with a freshly issued one which is made available to developers.
+Last but not least, another great use case of scheduled CI runs is automating repetitive processes.
+As an example, at work we have a certificate which needs to be issued every month, so we created a Github action which runs at the beginning of each month and replaces the current certificate with a freshly issued one.